By Aliza Friedlander and Kim Chappell

-September 1 marks the end of National Breastfeeding Awareness Month, where one type of feeding is put on a pedestal.
+August is National Breastfeeding Awareness Month.
+It’s a time when one single type of feeding is put on a pedestal.
 Meanwhile, the silent majority of parents will continue quietly shaking their bottles without the social media fanfare.

 Parents, of all types, need less judgment and more resources.
-They need more empathy, more support, and more shared experiences that normalize there is no one size fits all to feeding a baby.
+They need to be celebrated.
+They need more empathy, more support, and more shared experiences that normalize the fact that there is no one size fits all to feeding a baby.

-Pregnant with her second daughter, Meghan Koziel didn’t know if motherhood was in her future.
+Pregnant with her second daughter, Meghan Koziel didn’t know if motherhood would ever be in her future.
 Meghan is a breast cancer survivor and went through 15 rounds of chemotherapy, 33 rounds of radiation, a double mastectomy, and reconstructive surgery all before the age of 30.

 “I would get questions like, ‘I see you had a mastectomy, how are you going to breastfeed.
 I’m a breast cancer survivor and I literally don’t have nipples.
 So, unless people wanted my baby to suck on my scars, the answer was that I wasn’t going to breastfeed.
 I don’t want to call the people who asked me that dumb, but they were really dumb questions.
 I never thought how I was going to feed was a big deal until society had something to say about it.” -Meghan